wuwbobo2021/arm-llvm-stm32f103-blinky/README.md

 ## Preparation
 If LLVM/Clang is installed on your host environment, it is already capable of cross-compiling.
 But prebuilt `libc` and `libm` for the target CPU can be found here: <https://github.com/ARM-software/LLVM-embedded-toolchain-for-Arm/releases>, `lib/clang-runtimes/arm-none-eabi/armv7a_soft_nofp/lib`.

 Startup program file and linker script for STM32F1xx: <https://github.com/STMicroelectronics/cmsis_device_f1>, `Source/Templates/gcc`.
+Problem: Somehow the startup program here causes problem, use an older one from `gcc_ride7` (found elsewhere).

 In the linker script file, mark section `._user_heap_stack` (and probably `.bss`) with `(NOLOAD)` to solve the 384 MiB (0x20000000 - 0x08000000) bin file problem.